 Most “About me” posts include details such as school, marriage, births, achievements, jobs, titles, awards and the like.
 This one is a bit different but I’ll start with the business part.

 I authored the book, Networking: Naked & Unafraid based on my experiences growing my business.
 I have another book written and hope to get that published in the near future.
 It is based on my journey since divorce and all that I have learned.
-I am now remarried and continuing to enjoy life with a wonderful man who spoils me and puts up with my crazy life!

 Previously I wrote “My Story” as part of my blog because it was important to get it out and heal.
 I know that talking about the things I have been through served to help others on their journey and I’d like to say that’s why I wrote it, but in all reality, it was because I needed to say it out loud for myself and try to get past it.
 It was cathartic for me.
 It has merely been a bonus that it also helped others heal.
 For that I am thankful.

 I am a Southern girl.
 My main influences are my mother, both of my Grandmothers and one very special Great Grandmother.
 Etiquette and manners were a big deal in my family.
 We didn’t have much money but we certainly had class.
 They are all amazing women.

 My parents divorced when I was very young and we moved from South Carolina, where I was born, to Texas where my mother’s family resided.
 Although I was blessed with remarkable female role models, I didn’t have many men in my younger years that I could learn about boys from.
 It was when I had my first child, a son, that I really began to comprehend the mind of the male species.
 Boy did he teach me a lot!

 I was married to the father of my children for 23 years.
 We had some good years together and at this point in my life I choose to focus on those times.
 Yes, we obviously had problems and eventually divorced.
 I’m thankful to have the beautiful children and grandchild that union created.